rust-lang/rust/text/0000-consistent_no_prelude_attributes.md

 While such use cases might be resolved by just requiring an explicit `use std::prelude::*;` in the submodules, it seems like just making the attribute behave as expected is the better outcome.

-However, for the cases where you want the prelude disabled for a whole sub tree of modules, it would become necessary to add a `#[no_prelude]` attribute for each module in it.
+Of course, for the cases where you want the prelude disabled for a whole sub tree of modules, it would now become necessary to add a `#[no_prelude]` attribute in each of them - but that is consistent with imports in general.

-And if the use case of deeply removing the prelude imports is still important enough to support, it could be better resolved by providing a general `#[deep(...)]` attribute, that just replicates an given attribute recursively, making the old behavior recoverable as `#[deep(no_prelude)]`.

 # Detailed design